Your Pharmacy Went Dark. The Next 72 Hours Decide the Body on the Other Side.

 This is not a 12-week plan.
 This is the first 72 hours of the gap, designed to install the habits that will hold for 60 to 90 days.

-This is the most underrated lever in the gap.
+The most underrated lever in the gap.
 Muscle protein synthesis is stimulated when a meal clears the leucine threshold of roughly 2.5 to 3 grams.
 Below that, the meal contributes calories but does not maximally stimulate the synthesis machinery.
-Above it, the response saturates.

-Four meals at 3 grams of leucine each is roughly 30 to 40 grams of complete protein per meal — about 8 oz of chicken, or 4 whole eggs plus a scoop of whey, or a 32 oz Greek yogurt bowl with collagen-stripped whey topped in.
-The total daily protein target lands at 1.8 to 2.4 g/kg of goal weight, not current weight, which is the same number Helms et al. (Journal of the International Society of Sports Nutrition, 2014) landed on for protected lean mass in deficits.
+Four meals at 3 grams of leucine each is roughly 30 to 40 grams of complete protein per meal.
+About 8 oz of chicken, or 4 whole eggs plus a scoop of whey, or a 32 oz Greek yogurt bowl with collagen-stripped whey.
+Total daily protein lands at 1.8 to 2.4 g/kg of goal weight, not current weight.

-Why this lever specifically in the gap: appetite suppression goes away when the drug clears.
+Why this lever in the gap.
+Appetite suppression goes away when the drug clears.
 Protein satiety is the body's native version of the same signal.
-The leucine target is not just muscle-protective; it is appetite-protective.
+The leucine target is not just muscle-protective.
+It is appetite-protective.

-The reason grip specifically: it tracks systemic muscle and neurological status better than any single lift, it has minimum noise from technique drift, and the literature on grip-as-mortality-predictor in adults over 50 is among the cleanest in geriatric epidemiology.
+The reason grip.
+It tracks systemic muscle and neurological status better than any single lift, it has minimum noise from technique drift, and the literature on grip-as-mortality-predictor in adults over 50 is among the cleanest in geriatric epidemiology.

-Nedeltcheva et al. (Annals of Internal Medicine, 2010, 153:435-441) found that sleep below 6 hours cut fat loss by 55% compared to 8.5 hours on the same calorie deficit.
+The classic sleep-and-deficit work found that sleep below six hours cut fat loss by 55% compared to 8.5 hours on the same calorie deficit.
 Outside of a peptide, this lever is the most fragile and the most consequential.
-The cortisol response to short sleep is the same response that drives the late-night intake that erases the day's deficit.

 Seven hours is the floor.
 Eight is the target.
 The bridge protocol does not survive without it.